 So don’t shut-up shop for winter, but welcome in the New Year 2018 in style with garden and plant displays that provide colour, fragrance, foliage and form.

-Top four outdoor plants for winter flower and colour:
+Top five outdoor plants for winter flower and colour:

 - Witch Hazel (Hamamelis varieties)